 - face The side of a mailpiece with the delivery address.
-To arrange mail in a uniform orientation, that is, with the delivery address facing forward and the postage stamp, meter stamp, or permit imprint positioned in the upper right corner.
-(See also mail processing.) - facer-canceler Mail processing equipment that automatically faces letter-size mail in a uniform orientation and cancels the postage stamps.
-(See also canceling machine, facing identification mark, postmarking stamp, roller-canceler, and tagging.)
+Also to arrange mail in a uniform orientation; that is, with the delivery address facing forward and the postage stamp, meter stamp, or permit imprint positioned in the upper right corner. - facer-canceler Mail processing equipment that automatically faces letter-size mail in a uniform orientation and cancels the postage stamps.
+(Also see canceling machine, facing identification mark, postmarking stamp, roller-canceler, and tagging.)
 (Called Advanced Facer Canceler System (AFCS) and Mark II Facer Canceler/Edger Feeder.) - facilities service office (FSO) An office reporting to headquarters that manages facility activities such as real estate and building planning for a geographic area. - facility bypass Presorted mail from or to any post office within a facility service area that does not require handling at the facility.
 For example, plant-loaded mail, turnaround mail at other offices within the facility service area, and mail sent directly to a bulk mail center.
-(See also plant loading.) - facing identification mark (FIM) A series of vertical bars used by automated postal equipment that identifies, orients, and separates business reply mail, courtesy reply mail, and official mail.
-These bars are positioned in the upper right corner of the mailpiece to the left of the indicia (area reserved for postage).
-They serve as an orientation mark for automated facing and canceling equipment.
-(See also facer-canceler.) - facing slip A paper label attached to the top of a mail package that shows the postal unit where the mail is due to be distributed, the class and type of mail, and the country or military post office.
-(See also optional endorsement line.) - facing table A table on which letters are gathered and faced in the same direction before being run through a canceling machine.
+(Also see plant loading.) - facing identification mark (FIM) A series of five or six vertical bars used by automated postal equipment to identify, orient, and separate reply mail. - facing slip A paper label attached to the top of a bundle that shows where the mail is to be distributed, the class and type of mail, and the country or military post office.
+(Also see optional endorsement line.) - facing table A table on which letters are gathered and faced in the same direction before being run through a canceling machine.
 Some tables are fitted with conveyors to carry faced letters to one end of the table and stack them automatically.
 (Also called pickup table.)